 What you’ll likely need is a personalised rate.
 Talk to a number of providers and see what they’re willing to offer you.
 Just check that their quote process is ‘credit score friendly’.
 You want to make sure they only conduct a soft check on your credit file, so it won’t impact your credit score.

-For personal loans, there is a standardised measure for how comparison rates are to be calculated and displayed.
-For variable and fixed rate personal loans, the comparison rate is based on a $30,000 unsecured loan over 5 years.
+How is it measured?
+For renovation loans, there is a standardised measure for how comparison rates must be calculated and displayed.
+For variable and fixed-rate personal loans, the comparison rate is based on a $30,000 unsecured loan over 5 years.

 But don’t get caught out – not all costs are included.
 You should remember you still need to factor in: